Giulia1719/Dissertation-exercises/README.md

 Open and access the FITS file downloaded previously, you can do this as follows:

-    fits_file_path = "[insert the file directory here, plus a filename here]"
+    fits_file_path = "insert the file directory here, plus a filename here"
-    #fits_file_path = "/Users/akr23/newfile.fits" #if you don't know how to find the directory path, ask for help
+    #skip this step if you have the file in the same directory as the Jupiter Notebook

     initial_data = fits.open(fits_file_path)
     data = initial_data[1].data